rajinder-yadav/dm-css/README.md

 ```

 ### Circle radius

 To draw a circular border, use Style-Notation "**circle**".

-- The element must have its CSS height and width property set.

-Do not forget to include the border notation, "**b**", as it governs the border property on an element, whereas "**circle**" sets the border radius value.
+You must include the border notation, "**b**", as it governs the border property on an element, whereas "**circle**" sets the border radius value.

-- The "**circle**" notation set the circle radius to 50%.
+- The "**circle**" notation uses a radius of 50%.
-- In some cases the element CSS display property may need to set to:
-  - block
-  - inline-block
-  - inline-flex

-Below are three boxes with dimensions of: 80x40, 80x80, 40x80
+Below are three boxes with dimensions of: 80x40, 80x80, 40x80.

 ```css
 .box1 { width: 80px; height: 40px; }